Clinical Professor and Director of the Office of Global Health

-BA, Interdisciplinary Studies, Hampshire College, MSPH, Tulane University School of Public Health & Tropical Medicine, PhD, Molecular Epidemiology, University of the Health Sciences, F. Edward Hebert School of Medicine
+BA, Interdisciplinary Studies, Hampshire College; MSPH, Tulane University School of Public Health & Tropical Medicine; PhD, Molecular Epidemiology, Uniformed Services University of the Health Sciences, F. Edward Hebert School of Medicine

 Using quantitative, qualitative and legal/policy analysis, Dr. Amon has conducted research on how (and why) specific populations, and diseases, are neglected, and on the impact of political determinants, such as laws, and their enforcement, on health.
 This work has examined the impact of discrimination on access to prevention and treatment; censorship and the denial of health information; arbitrary detention; the “judicialization” of health; and the role of civil society in the response to infectious disease outbreaks and environmental health threats.

 He serves on advisory boards for UNAIDS, The Global Fund, and the World Health Organization.
 Dr. Amon is the Editor-in-Chief of the Health and Human Rights Journal and serves on the editorial board and ethics committee of the Journal of the International AIDS Society.
 He is also a member of the International AIDS Society – Lancet Commission on Health and Human Rights and is a founding member of the Safeguarding Health in Conflict Coalition.

 - Health Disparities

 *Hinman K, Amon JJ.
 Human Rights and HIV: Rhetoric or Determinants?
 BMJ Global Health.
 2023 October (in press)

 *Hinman K, Sun N, Amon JJ.
 Ensuring access to justice: the need for community paralegals to end AIDS by 2030.
 Journal of the International AIDS Society.
 2023 Aug;26(8):e26146.